open-toast/expediter/README.md

 The platform APIs can be specified by the JVM, a set of dependencies, or serialized type descriptors.

-## Basic setup
+## Basic Gradle setup

-The most convenient way to run this tool is via the provided Gradle plugin.
+The preferred mechanism to run Expediter is the provided Gradle plugin.

 ```kotlin
 plugins {